mrc-ide/individual/joss/paper.md

 design, and support for Astropy functionality in `Gala` will enable exciting scientific explorations of forthcoming data releases from the *Gaia* mission [@gaia] by students and experts alike.

+# Main section

+A list of key references, including to other software addressing related needs.
+Note that the references should include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline.
+Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it.

+Notes on what the paper should have are in the [review checklist](https://joss.readthedocs.io/en/latest/review_checklist.html) and [review criteria](https://joss.readthedocs.io/en/latest/review_criteria.html#the-joss-paper).

+This is what the paper should contain:

+    1. Summary: Has a clear description of the high-level functionality and purpose of the software for a diverse, non-specialist audience been provided?
+    2. A statement of need: Does the paper have a section titled ‘Statement of Need’ that clearly states what problems the software is designed to solve and who the target audience is?
+    3. State of the field: Do the authors describe how this software compares to other commonly-used packages?
+    4. Quality of writing: Is the paper well written (i.e., it does not require editing for structure, language, or writing quality)?
+    5. References: Is the list of references complete, and is everything cited appropriately that should be cited (e.g., papers, datasets, software)?
+Do references in the text use the proper citation syntax?

+Software docs should cover the following:

+    1. A statement of need: Do the authors clearly state what problems the software is designed to solve and who the target audience is?
+    2. Installation instructions: Is there a clearly-stated list of dependencies?
+Ideally these should be handled with an automated package management solution.
+    3. Example usage: Do the authors include examples of how to use the software (ideally to solve real-world analysis problems).
+    4. Functionality documentation: Is the core functionality of the software documented to a satisfactory level (e.g., API method documentation)?
+    5. Automated tests: Are there automated tests or manual steps described so that the functionality of the software can be verified?
+    6. Community guidelines: Are there clear guidelines for third parties wishing to 1) Contribute to the software 2) Report issues or problems with the software 3) Seek support

 # Mathematics